-What Is Toenail Fungus?
-What Are the Symptoms?
+What is Toenail Fungus?

 As the name suggests, toenail fungus (known medically as onychomycosis) is caused by fungi that get underneath the toenail.
 Specifically, those fungi are known as dermatophytes, and they feed off of keratin, a fibrous protein that is abundant in nails, skin, and hair.